gcapes/git-course-mace/_episodes/10-remote-collaboration.md

 > you ever want to do these steps separately?
 >
 > Well, depending on what the commits on the remote branch contain,
-> you might want to abandon your local commits before merging
+> you might want to:
+> - abandon your local commits before merging
 > (e.g. your local commits duplicate the changes on the remote),
-> rebase your local branch to avoid a merge commit, or something else.
+> - [rebase](https://git-scm.com/docs/git-rebase) your local branch to avoid a merge commit,
+> - do something else.
 >
 > Fetching first lets you inspect the changes
 > before deciding what you want to do with them.